-Fundamental Resource Analysis and Guiding Principles GMP Issues: Improve the integration of Old Orchard into the overall visitor experience; consider opportunities to use Old Orchard to support more efficient park operations; ensure the long- term protection of the park's museum and archival collections, identify opportunities for appropriate, on- site education Woodland/Marsh/ Beach and program space.
-Importance: Approximately 34 of the total 83 acres are comprised of an oaktulip woodland and beach/salt marsh/tidal creek complex.
+Fundamental Resource Analysis and Guiding Principles GMP Issues: Improve the integration of Old Orchard into the overall visitor experience; consider opportunities to use Old Orchard to support more efficient park operations; ensure the long-term protection of the park's museum and archival collections, identify opportunities for appropriate, on-site education and program space.
+Woodland/Marsh/ Beach Importance: Approximately 34 of the total 83 acres are comprised of an oak- tulip woodland and beach/salt marsh/tidal creek complex.
 A 1⁄2 mile loop trail leads to a boardwalk across the salt marsh to a beach on Cold Spring Harbor.
-The rugged quality of this woodland area is emblematic of Roosevelt's love of nature and the outdoors - an important facet of the 'strenuous life' embraced by the Roosevelt family.
+The rugged quality of this woodland area is emblematic of Roosevelt's love of nature and the outdoors - an important facet of the strenuous life exhibited by the Roosevelt family.
 At one time the Roosevelt family maintained boat and bath houses near this location.
 At one time, this area of the park was designated a National Environmental Study Area (NESA) by the National Park Service.
-Current State and Related Trends: The woodland consists of oak- tulip tree forest that is threatened by invasive species, such as the Norway maple (Acer platanoides) though to a lesser degree than other woodland areas at Sagamore Hill.
-Within these tracts, such non- native species are mostly associated with forest edges adjacent to developed areas or with man- made trails.
-Though threatened, these forests could probably be restored to their original healthy condition.
+Current State and Related Trends: The woodland consists of oak-tulip tree forest that is threatened by invasive species, such as the Norway maple (Acer platanoides) though to a lesser degree than other woodland areas at Sagamore Hill.
+Within these tracts, such non- native species are mostly associated with forest edges adjacent to developed areas or with man-made trails.
+Though threatened, these forests could probably be restored to their original healthy condition through appropriate management.
+Based on the National Park Service's Facility Condition Index, the nature trail is considered to be in fair condition, and the boardwalk is considered to be in good condition.
 Park rangers can provide handicapped access to the beach by transporting visitors via the park's electric carts.
-Potential Future Threats: Views along the northern portion of the woodland trail have been compromise the natural and cultural values in this area of the park.
-Waterfront development and clutural values in this area of the park.
-Waterfront development and tidal creek areas.
-Stakeholder Interests: As part of the larger Sagamore Hill estate, the woodland, marsh, and beach have the same targer samilar to those described above.
-The abutting Oyster Bay NWR has overlapping jurisdiction up to the mean highwater line.
-Laws and Policy Guidance: As part of the larger Sagamore Hill estate, the woodland, marsh, and beach have the same targer same and policy guidance described above.
-GMP Issues: Improve the integration of the wood
+Potential Future Threats: Views along the northern portion of the woodland trail have been compromised by adjacent development that is visible through the existing vegetation.
+The introduction and spread of non- native invasive species could also compromise the natural and cultural values in this area of the park.
+Waterfront development on adjoining properties may be having an effect on Sagamore Hill's beach front and tidal creek areas.
+Stakeholder Interests: As part of the larger Sagamore Hill estate, the woodland, marsh, and beach have stakeholder interests similar to those described above.
+The abutting Oyster Bay NWR has overlapping jurisdiction up to the mean high- water line.
+Laws and Policy Guidance: As part of the larger Sagamore Hill estate, the woodland, marsh, and beach have the same laws and policy guidance described above.
+GMP Issues: Improve the integration of the woodland and beach/salt marsh/ tidal creek complex into the visitor experience; ensure long- term protection of the park's natural resources. the pair o initial resources.